 - we may also use your Personal Data for other purposes that you otherwise expressly consent to from time to time.

-- Legal Obligations We collect and process your Personal Data in accordance with applicable laws that regulate data protection and privacy.
+- Legal Obligations: We collect and process your Personal Data in accordance with applicable laws that regulate data protection and privacy.
 This includes the EU General Data Protection Regulation (2016/679) (‘GDPR’) as well as any national laws intended to implement, supplement, modify or replace the GDPR from time to time and other similar laws that may apply in the territories where we operate and collect or process Personal Data.

-- Profiling Please note that we may occasionally obtain and use Personal Data to conduct profiling of certain donors or analyse our donor database.
+- Profiling: Please note that we may occasionally obtain and use Personal Data to conduct profiling of certain donors or analyse our donor database.
 This will help us target communications with our donors in a more focused, efficient and cost-effective way, helping us reduce the chances of donors receiving inappropriate or irrelevant communications.
 We may also research potential donors for due diligence purposes and to protect our reputation.
 To do this profiling or research we may cross-check certain Personal Data against reputable public sources (such as a company register or the electoral roll) to get a better understanding of who our donors are although we will only do this in a way that does not unduly intrude on your privacy.

-You can object to use of your Personal Data for profiling at any time by contacting us at the address shown in the Contact section below.
+You can object to the use of your Personal Data for profiling at any time by contacting us at the address shown in the Contact section below.

-We have also contracted with a third party provider, Salesforce.com, Inc (‘Salesforce’) to manage our customer relationship management (‘CRM’) database so your Personal Data may be hosted by Salesforce in the United States.
+We have also contracted with a third-party provider, Salesforce.com, Inc (‘Salesforce’) to manage our customer relationship management (‘CRM’) database so your Personal Data may be hosted by Salesforce in the United States.
 Salesforce is signed up to the EU-US Privacy Shield Framework which means that it is committed to protecting personal data to standards that are equivalent to EU legal principles for data protection and we shall aim to ensure that your data is treated to the same security standards you would expect in your own country.
 For more information about this, please see – http://www.salesforce.com/company/privacy/.

 You should be aware that, in general, legal protection for personal data under applicable law in the United States, Serbia, and other non-EU countries may not be equivalent to the level of protection provided in the EU.
 However, in all cases, Personal Data will only be disclosed to staff, volunteers, and contractors who are bound to treat Personal Data confidentially and in accordance with privacy standards that reflect this policy and applicable law.

-- Children’s Data This Website is intended for use by adults and not children.
-Please note that if you are an under 18 years of age and use this Website, you must get your parent or legal guardian to consent to the processing of your Personal Data before you provide any personal details to us.
+- Children’s Data: This Website is intended for use by adults and not children.
+Please note that if you are under 18 years of age and use this Website, you must get your parent or legal guardian to consent to the processing of your Personal Data before you provide any personal details to us.

-- Data Retention The criteria we use for the retention of data is based on the purposes that we hold the data for as well as legislative obligations and guidance issued by relevant regulatory authorities (such as the UK Information Commissioners Office (ICO)).
+- Data Retention: The criteria we use for the retention of data is based on the purposes that we hold the data for as well as legislative obligations and guidance issued by relevant regulatory authorities (such as the UK Information Commissioners Office (ICO)).

 We will retain certain Personal Data in respect of financial transactions for as long as the law requires us to for tax or accounting purposes (which may be up to 6 years after a particular financial transaction).
 In respect of the holding of Personal Data for fundraising or direct marketing purposes, we will retain this in line with applicable law and guidance of competent regulatory authorities in relevant territories.
 We will delete Personal Data that is no longer needed by the Foundation or will mark your data as ‘do not contact’ if you tell us you do not wish to be contacted in the future.

 The use of some of these cookies is not strictly necessary for this Website to work but it should enable us to provide you with a better browsing experience.
-Cookies can be deleted or blocked through changing your web browser settings, however some features of the Website may not work as intended and you may not be able to access parts of the Website.
-The cookie-related information will not be used for identification of individuals personally and data relating to usage patterns on our Website is kept under our control.
+Cookies can be deleted or blocked by changing your web browser settings, however, some features of the Website may not work as intended and you may not be able to access parts of the Website.
+The cookie-related information will not be used for the identification of individuals personally and data relating to usage patterns on our Website is kept under our control.
 These cookies will be used for the following purposes: